claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

 ## Troubleshooting uploaded archive not appearing in App Store Connect

 - I uploaded an archive and it didn't appear in App Store Connect
+- Also, in Organizer I kept seeing the wrong versions listed ready for deployment
-- It turned out I'd build a Mac OS archive by accident instead of an ios archive!
+- It turned out I'd built a Mac OS archive by accident instead of an ios archive!
 - This is how I found out:
 	- In App Store Connect, on the left hand side, under Builds, you'll see iOS and macOS
 		- If you select macOS, your build might appear
+	- In Organizer, make sure you select the correct archive on the left - not just the right app, but the right archive for that app (eg "Any iOS Device" rather than MacOS)
-- To build the correct archive, I needed to change the “active scheme” to Any Ios Device – this is the dropdown you use to select which device the app will run on, at the top
+- To build the correct archive, I needed to change the destination to Any Ios Device – this is the dropdown you use to select which device the app will run on, at the top (or you can go to Product => Destination)
   - but I hadn't done that, and when I tried, that option wasn't available - there weren't any ios options available
   - but there was a thing encouraging me to download the latest ios version, and after I did that, the "Any ios Device" option became available